Cloud Server rDNS

 To set a reverse DNS (rDNS or PTR) entry for a cloud server, you first need to log into Cloud Console.
-Once you're there, select your cloud server and click on "Network".
-To the right of your IPs you can edit the rDNS entry.
+Once you're there, select your cloud server and click on "Networking".
+To the right of your IPs, you can edit the rDNS entry.

 A valid rDNS entry is one that can be resolved in both directions.
 This means that the domain that is assigned to an IP address must resolve to the same IP.

 How do I correctly set the IPv6 rDNS entry via Cloud Console?

 An IPv6 address consists of a network prefix (8 x 8 bytes) and an interface identifier (8 x 8 bytes).
 If you're unsure how to properly write or represent an IPv6 address, you can check Wikipedia which has a nice guide.